-Our focus at Leading Edge Energy is on helping our clients minimise their grid dependence and take control of rising energy costs and one way to do that is by installing solar and aiming for a carbon neutral status or a net zero carbon footprint.
+Our focus at Leading Edge Energy is on helping our clients minimise their grid dependence and take control of rising energy costs, and one way to do that is by installing solar and aiming for a carbon neutral status or a net zero carbon footprint.

-Leading Edge Energy recently oversaw a multi-site Hotel Group solar installation which reduced their energy spend across five sites by $60,000 per annum and helped them get closer to carbon neutral status.
+Leading Edge Energy recently oversaw a hotel group’s multi-site solar installation, a project which eventually reduced their energy spend across five sites by $60,000 per annum and helped them get closer to carbon neutral status.

-The New South Wales Hotel Group approached Leading Edge Energy for advice when it was faced with an $85,000 price hike over five sites when it was due to re-contract its electricity supply in 2017.
+A New South Wales-based hotel group approached Leading Edge Energy for advice when it was faced with an $85,000 price hike over five sites when it was due to re-contract its electricity supply in 2017.

 After analysing the situation, Leading Edge Energy suggested rooftop solar as an effective way to reduce costs and regain control.